-Target Tracker needs to be updated on a half termly basis for maths.
-Children are to be baselined at the start of a new unit using the 'Show Me What You Know' assessment.
-Teachers are to record this data onto the stickers in maths books.
+Target Tracker needs to be updated on a termly basis for maths.
+Children are to be baselined at the start of a new unit using the assessment based on prior learning.
+Teachers are to highlight the objectives achieved and plan accordingly.
 Once the unit has been taught, teachers are to re-assess the children's knowledge based on the work that has been produced in books and teacher judgement.
-This must be recorded onto the stickers in maths books.
-Teachers should then complete the end of unit assessment and identify those that have not met the statements (1) and those that have confidently met the statements (3).
-Teachers must use this data to identify those who have not met the statements (1) and implement any gaps identified into future planning and teaching.
+This will be highlighted in children's books on the assessment sheet.
+Teachers must use this data to identify those who have not met the statements and implement any gaps identified into future planning and teaching.
 Teachers will also use the PUMA assessments that are carried out termly to assess children and the level they are working at.